A successful year for the Cocoon Program

 The WCH Foundation has committed over $1 million to the Cocoon Program over three years.

-Funds raised through the sale of Coles ‘Mum’s Sause’ products and donation cards, as part of the Hospitals United for Sick Kids (HUSK) initiative, will contribute to the Cocoon Program’s cost.
+Funds raised through the sale of Coles ‘Mum’s Sause’ products and donation cards, as part of the Hospitals United for Sick Kids (Hospitals United) initiative, make a significant contribution to the Cocoon Program’s cost.

-The HUSK initiative helps kids get home from hospital sooner, and back to the things they love.
-Find out more here.
+Hospitals United helps kids get home from hospital sooner, and back to the things they love.

 *Please note that while names and images have been changed for privacy, this situation is very real and reflects how important your generosity is for supporting brilliant care for vulnerable babies.